-These auto captions come from YouTube, so they would be the same as you would get through YouTube's editor.
-Many professional transcriptionist prefer to start without auto captions.
+These auto-captions come from YouTube, so they would be the same as you would get through YouTube's editor.
+Many professional transcriptionists prefer to start without auto-captions.

-Choose whether you want the auto captions or not and then generate your transcription link.
+Choose whether you want the auto-captions and then generate your transcription link.
 Now this is where the magic happens.

 Power of the People

 Once you have your link, you can now do something truly magical.
 You can complete the whole transcription yourself with our easy to use software.
 Just click the Assign me a chunk.

 What makes Crowdscriber different from other transcription programs is it breaks your work into two minute chunks.
 That means you can share that link with your fans, subscribers, friends, team, dog (okay maybe not your dog) and they can help you transcribe.

 This means you can send that one link to a bunch of people and get your transcription done quickly.
 If someone gets their chunk done fast, they can jump in and grab another one.
 Many hands make light work.